 Headaches and Breastfeeding

-A breastfeeding headache is actually one of the most common breastfeeding problems and may cause a lot of extra stress for mom, but there are ways to rectify, prevent or at least make it a bit more bearable.
+A breastfeeding headache is actually more common than you would think.
+There are ways to rectify, prevent and/or at least make it a bit more bearable.

-* Estrogen and headaches - Estrogen is the hormone that can influence these headaches and will usually affect mom more when:
+* Estrogen and headaches: Estrogen is the hormone that can affect Mom more when:

 This type of lactation headache will usually subside after a few minutes of breastfeeding.

-* Plasma vasopressin is a hormone that is released which actually narrows the blood vessels therefore causing a headache.
+* Plasma vasopressin is a hormone that is released during breastfeeding, which narrows the blood vessels, therefore, causing a headache.

-- Relaxation ~ Make sure you are relaxing during breastfeeding
+- Relaxation: Make sure you are relaxed while breastfeeding.

-- Avoid drinking coffee as this will dehydrate you even more.
+- Avoid drinking coffee, as this will dehydrate you.

 - What can I take for a headache while breastfeeding?
-If the above natural methods don’t work mom can take paracetamol as a painkiller, which is safe to take during breastfeeding.
+If the above natural methods don’t work, you can take Paracetamol as a painkiller, which is safe to take, if breastfeeding.